Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Lindsey Stanton

-If you’re thinking about getting betta fish and wondering if they can be kept in a vase, the answer is they could, but it wouldn’t be humane or fair to the fish.
-Betta fish need to be kept in an aquarium with at least 2 gallons of water, and it needs to be filtered and heated.
-If you’re considering getting a betta fish as a pet, make sure to do your research before purchasing one.
+If you’re thinking about getting betta fish and are wondering if they can be kept in a vase, the answer is that they shouldn’t because it wouldn’t be humane or fair to the fish.
+Betta fish need to be kept in an aquarium with at least 5 gallons of water.
+The aquarium should also be filtered and heated.
+As with any pet, it’s best to do ample research before deciding to adopt a betta fish.
+In this article, we’ll explain why bettas shouldn’t be housed in a vase and what they require in their aquarium.

 Why Do We See So Many Betta Fish in Vases?